AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ### Tools used for this project

-- Excel : Data Cleaning
+- Excel : Data Cleaning and Visualization
 - MySQL : Data Analysis

 ### Data Cleaning/Preparation